zcash/zips/zip-frost.rst

   as Sapling or Orchard spend authorization signatures.
 - (Must keep same security requirements from the spec?)
 - (Randomizer security requirements?)
+- The party that generates alpha should also be the party that has access to the witness for the proof.

 Non-requirements
 ================